Dynamic Stochastic Approximation for Multi-stage Stochastic Optimization: Introduction

 This paper is organized as follows.
 In Section 2, we introduce the basic scheme of the DSA algorithm and establish its main convergence properties for solving three-stage stochastic optimization problems.
-In Section 3, we apply the DSA to the problem \eqref{3-stage prob} under the strongly convex assumption on the objective function at each stage. and we develop variants of the DSA method for solving more general form of \eqref{multi-stage prob1} with $T > 3$ in Section 4.
+In Section 3, we show that the convergence rate of the DSA algorithm can be significantly improved under the strongly convex assumption on the objective function at each stage. and we then develop variants of the DSA method for solving more general form of \eqref{multi-stage prob1} with $T > 3$ in Section 4.
 Finally, some concluding remarks are made in Section~\ref{sec-remark}.

 \vgap